ArturLinnik/ArturLinnik/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at BemyVega
+- 🔭 I’m currently working at Inclusif
 - 🌱 I’m currently learning backend developing
 - 📫 How to reach me: ...
 - ⚡ Fun fact: ...